 …each midwife is an individual with specific practice protocols that reflect her own style and philosophy, level of experience, and legal status, and that practice guidelines may vary with each midwife.
 NARM does not set protocols for all CPMs to follow, but requires that they develop their own practice guidelines in written form.

-This means that a CPM in America can choose to deliver the babies of high-risk women, who would not meet criteria for home birth in other countries.
-She may also choose to deliver babies in breech presentation, or babies with other factors that have been shown to increase risk of death.
+This means that a CPM in America can choose to deliver the babies of high-risk women who would not meet criteria for home birth in other countries.
+The non-nurse midwife may also choose to deliver babies in breech presentation, or babies with other factors that have been shown to increase risk of death.
 Other CPMs might be well aware of these risks and have strict criteria for the clients they accept for home or birth center birth.
 However, this lack of standard practice across CPMs may contribute to poor outcomes for mothers and for babies in America.
 You can read more on the EVIDENCE page.
-The infographic below helps explain the differences in risk criteria between home birth in the US versus in The Netherlands, where home birth is as safe as hospital birth for mothers and babies.
+The infographic below helps explain the differences in risk criteria between home birth in the US versus in The Netherlands, where home birth is generally as safe as hospital birth for both mothers and babies.

 A lack of written standards also makes it hard to hold a midwife accountable for bad decision-making or poor risk management.
 NARM suggests a peer review process for member CPMs, but this is completely voluntary and happens at the local level through regional midwife organizations.
 Peer review for physicians and nurses in hospitals is not voluntary, as hospitals must conduct peer review to keep their accreditation.
 More information about accountability for different birth attendants is available on the REGULATION page.

 There is a mechanism for grievances and complaints that could lead to loss of a midwife’s CPM credential.
 Prospective clients should note that a midwife can have her CPM revoked and still continue to practice in her state, if her state does not require the credential for practice (such as in Texas).
-NARM has revoked the credential of six midwives in the 26-year history of the organization.
+NARM has revoked the credential of a total of six midwives in the 26-year history of the organization.
 State accountability procedures are discussed on the REGULATION page.

 Rules Specific to Texas